uneeb123/maix-strategy/README.md

 - Integration with Jupiter DEX for token swaps
 - Real-time market data from Helius
 - PostgreSQL database integration with Prisma ORM
-- **Modular strategy architecture** - Easy to add new trading strategies
+- Easy to add new trading strategies
-- **Strategy pattern implementation** - Clean separation of trading logic from execution
-- **Multiple built-in strategies** - Goliath and Momentum strategies included
-- **Interactive CLI** - User-friendly interface with cursor navigation
-- Risk management with stop-loss and take-profit
-- Retry mechanisms with increasing slippage
-- **Strategy factory pattern** - Dynamic strategy loading and management

 ## Prerequisites